S-Nonogaki/BS-Horizon/README.md

 ### 1. Elevation data
 #### Format =>  id, x, y, z, lm
-lm=0 gives equality constraint that the surface passes through the point. lm=-1 and lm=1 give inequality constraintthat the surface passes under the point or above the point respectively.
+lm=0 gives equality constraint that the surface passes through the point. lm=-1 and lm=1 give inequality constraint that the surface passes under the point or above the point respectively.
 "0, 9e9, 9e9, 9e9, 9" is required in final line.
 Example ( elevation.xyz ):
 ```
 1,7,16,20,0